Last Updated on

 On average, BPI processes a credit card application within one to two weeks.
 In some cases, it takes longer than a month for BPI to come up with a decision.

-Based on experiences from cardholders, actual BPI card delivery takes between one and two weeks.
+Based on the experiences of cardholders, actual BPI card delivery takes between one and two weeks.

-If two weeks had already passed and you still haven’t got an update from BPI, it’s time to follow up.
+If two weeks have passed and you still haven’t received an update from BPI, it’s time to follow up.

-Good thing, BPI offers two ways to check an application status: via its online banking and phone banking facilities.
+Good thing that BPI offers two ways to check an application status: via its online banking and phone banking facilities.

 1. Call the 24-hour customer service hotline: